 Requirements for the profession

-Procurement Engineering is not a classic apprenticeship.
-The job description presupposes that the experts worked in advance in the development - only this makes it possible to speak at eye level with the engineers about the technical details.
-During his work, a procurement engineer must develop a so-called "portfolio vision" and be fully aware of all his areas.
+Procurement engineering is not a classic apprenticeship.
+The job description assumes that the experts worked in advance in the development - only this makes it possible to speak at eye level with the engineers about the technical details.
+During his career, a procurement engineer must develop a so-called "portfolio vision" and be fully informed in all areas.

 I myself am a graduated electronic engineer, but then I completed a distance learning course in economics.
 The Procurement Engineering at Rohde and Schwarz includes a wide range of fields of study: electrical engineers, physicists, computer scientists and business administrators.

 Common to all of them is that they already have several years of experience in technical development, as well as additional economic knowledge.
 What is crucial in this position, however, is that one is open to new and communicative, has a quick perception, and is generally ready to continue to develop.